msamman2k/appvfs/README.md

 	1. Get the Dokan Library sources: svn checkout http://dokan.googlecode.com/svn/trunk/ dokan-read-only

-		if you don't have svn, you can download it from http://sourceforge.net/projects/win32svn/
+		if you do not have svn, you can download it from http://sourceforge.net/projects/win32svn/

 	2. You need the Windows Driver Kit Version 7.1.0 (earlier version might work) which you can get from: